RafalBednarz/gprc/grpc_in_java.md

 However, what is even better about using gRPC Pojos in Java is the fact that you don't have to care about checking for nulls.

-Why is that?
-I already mentioned that default scalar values in proto are naver null.
+The reason for that should be pretty clear by now.
+I already mentioned that default scalar values in proto are never null.
 It's zero for numeric, false for boolean etc.

 However, how about nested messages?
 [Developers guide](https://developers.google.com/protocol-buffers/docs/proto3#default) says "for message fields, the field is not set.
 Its exact value is language-dependent."